-DR could directly participate in the day-ahead market platform.
+DSF could directly participate in the day-ahead market platform.
 The Balancing Responsible Parties (BRPs) have also the possibility to modify the load in order to match supply and demand.
 Load reduction or load shifting can avoid costs of additional production during hours with high prices.
-In this case, the flexibility of demand response is directly integrated in the portfolio of the BRP.
-Independent how demand response by the use of smart appliances is offered in day-ahead, it will support the matching of supply and demand at a lower cost.
+In this case, the demand side flexibility is directly integrated in the portfolio of the BRP.
+Independent of how demand side flexibility through the use of smart appliances is offered in day-ahead, it will support the matching of supply and demand at a lower cost.
 In case of high estimated production of RES during certain hours, load could be shifted or increased during these hours.
 In case of high estimated load, a decrease or shift in load will have a downward effect on prices.